brickglobal/tronsr-template/COMMUNITY_PLAN.md

-Describe the plan to support the community
+We create a social sharing platforms for energy and bandwith rentals.
+Both create a large and stable rental source while taking advantage of the leisure TRX to maximize profits for the participants.